-You won’t need to scour the internet to know what will happen if a cavity is left untreated.
-Imagine your own visits to the dentist and the pain that comes with have a cavity.
-Once the enamel is damaged by the acid generated by plaque, the tooth continues to decay and will require more extensive treatment once it is finally seen by a dentist or orthodontist.
+You won’t need to scour the internet to know what will happen if a cavity grows.
+Once the enamel suffers damage by the acid generated by plaque, the tooth continues to decay.
+This will need more extensive treatment once it is finally seen by a dentist or orthodontist.

-Oral care habits play a part in how to let your child avoid cavities.
+Oral care habits play a part in letting your child avoid cavities.
 As a parent, it is up to you to set the routine.

 1. Brush with Fluoride Toothpaste

 Oral bacteria such as plaque feed on food and sugary sweets.
 If your child eats a lot of snacks or drinks sodas, they may be prone to more plaque, which in turn may cause cavities that will have to be treated.
 Avoiding these things combined with daily oral care can help prevent future issues.